jess-test-org/a-hyenas-adventure-NotJessRudder/README.md

 Maybe different changes.

-This is coming from the student repo.
+This is coming from the student repository.